Showing posts with label spring. Show all posts

 We ordered a white chip dip and shared a Chicken Fajita.

-Rosie's Mexican Cantina on South Parkway has a beautiful garden full of blooming flowers.
+Rosie's Mexican Cantina on South Parkway features a beautiful garden filled with blooming flowers.

 Rosie's Mexican Cantina Garden